shainaraskin/documentation/getting-started/polymorphic-linux.md

 # Polymorphic Linux

+Polymorphic Linux are compile-time scrambled sets of drop-in-replacement packages for popular Linux distributions.
 This guide goes through the basics of installing and updating Polyverse's Polymorphic Linux repositories on your system.